OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program.md

 - [Set up a Microsoft 365 developer subscription](microsoft-365-developer-program-get-started.md).
 - After you have your developer subscription, [use your subscription](build-microsoft-365-solutions.md) to build the types of solutions that you want.
-- For information about expiring subscriptions, see [Subscription expiration and renewal](subscription-expiration-and-renewal.md).
 - For frequently asked questions about the Microsoft 365 Developer Program, see the [FAQ](microsoft-365-developer-program-faq.yml).
 - Explore the [Microsoft 365 developer documentation](/microsoft-365/developer).